virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 - `jps` - URL to your custom JPS manifest
 - `settings` - user <a href="/creating-manifest/visual-settings/" target="_blank">custom form</a>

-Installing add-on from the local manifest.
+Installing the add-on from the local manifest file.
 ``` json
 {
   "install" : {